aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-paragraphs/_index.md

 ﻿---
-title: Working with Paragraphs – Aspose.Words for С++
+title: Working with Paragraphs in C++
 articleTitle: Working with Paragraphs
 linktitle: Working with Paragraphs
 description: "Paragraph node manipulation practices using Aspose.Words for C++."